zzz845zz/kaist-cp.github.io/index.md

 Welcome to Concurrency and Parallelism Laboratory at [KAIST](https://www.kaist.ac.kr) [School of Computing](https://cs.kaist.ac.kr).
-We are designing and verifying concurrent and parallel software that fully realizes the performance potential offered by hardware.
+We are designing and verifying concurrent and parallel software and hardware that greatly improve performance and significantly reduce power consumption.

 **We are actively recruiting motivated students of all levels interested in concurrency, parallelism, verification, and compiler.** If interested, please send an email to {{ pi_url }}.